Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 1. For **Client ID**, enter the client application ID.
 1. Check the `api://<server application id>/access_as_user` scope under **Authorized scopes**.
 1. Select **Add application**

+#### Testing

+In both the chat and ask a question modes, an optional **Use oid security filter** and **Use groups security filter** will appear.
+The oid (User ID) filter maps to the `oids` field and the groups (Group ID) filter maps to the `groups` field in the search index.
+Use the optional scripts included in the sample to manage values for these fields.

 ## Optional scripts